codeschool-projects/CodeBreakerProject/README.md

 ## Respond with results of a guess

 Every guess we need to add the results to our `results` element.
-The added results should be `<div class="row"><span class="col-md-6">' + input + '</span><div class="col-md-6">` where input is the value the user guessed.
-Followed by a `<span class="glyphicon glyphicon-ok"></span>` if a character is correct, a `<span class="glyphicon glyphicon-transfer"></span>` if a character is in the answer, but isn't in the right place, and a `<span class="glyphicon glyphicon-remove"></span>` if the number isn't in the answer at all.
+Each result should begin with `<div class="row"><span class="col-md-6">' + input + '</span><div class="col-md-6">` where input is the value the user guessed.
+Then for each character should add `<span class="glyphicon glyphicon-ok"></span>` if the character is correct, a `<span class="glyphicon glyphicon-transfer"></span>` if the character is in the answer, but isn't in the right position, and `<span class="glyphicon glyphicon-remove"></span>` if the number isn't in the answer at all.

 HINT: You can create a variable to hold the initial div, then add each character's results to that variable in a `for` loop' then add the closing `div` tags after the loop.
 After which you can just set the `results` element's `innerHTML` to that variable.

 ## Respond with Win, Lose, or Try again